 The programme is based around St. John’s Park in the Isle of Dogs, which is situated in the London Borough of Tower Hamlets, in which 44% of households are in income poverty, the highest rate of all local authorities in England and Wales.
 According to the 2011 Census, the borough is also home to 18 ethnic groups, the largest being the Bangladeshi community (32%), and the white British population (31%).

 The programme is geared towards meeting primarily the needs of children and young people of all ethnic and religious background.
 Some of the programmes will also include young parents who are crucial to building community cohesion and eradicating child poverty for the long term.
 We will specifically work with local schools in including children who already receive free school meals and are from a disadvantaged background.

 The charity has a long term presence in the community and is also trusted by the local council who also allow us to use their facilities.
 Our charity workers have a long-tern relationship with the local residents and has been successful in delivering long-term community based and social inclusion projects in the area.

 Read more about the Charity running this project.

 Marlene has over ten years of project delivery experience in children’s and residents’ welfare programmes based at the Isle of Dogs.

-Carol is an experienced community worker.
-She has organised activities for groups from various different ethnic backgrounds.
+Sammy is an experienced community worker.
+He has organised activities for groups from various different young & ethnic backgrounds.

 Provides two children to enjoy an art and craft session for a whole day.